Give us a call! – (972) 505-3245

 • WooCommerce payments: As this plugin was designed by WooCommerce, it integrates smoothly with its other features.
 You can handle your gateways from the main dashboard rather than the plugin tab.

 • PayPal: Still the number one payment software, PayPal offers both a hosted payment and an API gateway.
-It mostly charges per transaction but a few versions also have a monthly subscription.
+It mostly charges per transaction, but a few versions also have a monthly subscription.

 • Stripe: This plugin lets you keep customers on your website to complete the transaction.
 Compared with alternatives, it’s also more developer-focused, meaning you can adapt the tool more easily to your exact needs.